monhacks/patched-crystal/ReadMe.txt

 Changelog

+~~0.4~~

+Dragon Fang increases the power of Dragon-type attacks as intented

+Some Evolutions were tweaked, you can also find this list in the "Encounters and Evolutions" text file.

+***These methods are subject to change***

+Haunter evolves into Gengar at level 40

+Machoke evolves into Machamp at level 35

+Graveler evolves into Golem at level 35

+Kadabra evolves into Alakazam at level 35

+Eevee evolves into Espeon by using a Sun Stone

+Eevee evolves into Umbreon by using a Moon Stone

+Seadra evolves into Kingdra at level 40

+Onix evolves into Steelix at level 35

+Scyther evolves into Scizor at level 25

+Slowpoke evolves into Slowking by using a Water Stone

+Poliwhirl evolves into Politoed at level 30

+Porygon evolves into Porygon2 at level 30

 ~~0.3~~

-Slight time system adjustment (This was done for the sake of a more broad use of all phases of a day from the players and to reflect better on the real world.
-Subject to change)
+Slight time system adjustment.
+This was done for the sake of a more broad use of all phases of a day from the players and to reflect better on the real world.
+Subject to change.

 Previous: